by Richard Haney, Executive Director

 So what does George Floyd’s tragic death say to us in light of frontier mission?

 The same regard for people that might motivate someone to protect the unborn ought to motivate us to feed the hungry, preach Good News and safeguard justice for the oppressed.
 Surely the Church must lead the way in a passionate regard for the value of all human lives.
-May the same regard we have for unreached peoples in India, Iran and Indonesia motivate us to show and to share God’s love with people of color in our nation.
+May the same regard we have for unreached peoples in Asia and the Middle East motivate us to show and to share God’s love with people of color in our nation.
 May our African-American brothers and sisters receive equal protection and just treatment from law enforcement officials.
 May the immigrants within our borders be treated with kindness and dignity.

 How do we help to change our patterns and habits that express care about “the other” far away but seem not to respect our near neighbors?
 We must pray and listen.
 May the Lord show us what to do and may we act accordingly.